This page is intended for use by clinicians at Queen Elizabeth Hospital Birmingham as a guideline for referring patients to Cardiology.

 How to refer

-If a patient needs further input from Cardiology, please refer via the following methods:
+If a patient needs input from the Cardiology team, please refer via the following methods:

 If you suspect a cardiology emergency or need to speak directly with the Cardiology team, please contact: